c-razo/Cloud-Freedom/docs/multi-user-setup.md

      - **Can edit**: All group members can upload and edit files.
      - **Read-only**: Members can view files only.

+> 📷 **Add Screenshot Here**: Display the folder sharing interface, emphasizing group sharing and permission settings.

 ---

 ## Best Practices
 - Encourage users to enable Two-Factor Authentication (2FA) for added security.
 - Regularly review permissions to ensure no unauthorized access.
 - Assign Admin roles only to trusted users.

+> 📷 **Add Screenshot Here**: Add an image showing the 2FA setup page or a checklist for reviewing permissions.

+---

+## Visualizing the Setup
+> 📷 **Add Diagram Here**: Diagram illustrating a shared folder structure with multiple users and their access levels (e.g., Admins with full control, Users with read-only).

 ---